marcnunez/goldenspear-AItest/README.md

    - What model or models have you chosen?
 Why?
    > Se han provado Linear SVM's, Logistics Regression, y Naive Bayes Classifier.
    - What libraries have you used?
-   > Python Pandas y numpy para representar la data y Sklearn para los modelos y la validacion.
+   > Pre-Processing and cleaning of lenguage: NLTK and String.
+Descriptors: Pandas and Numpy.
+Models: Scikit-learn
 4. **Models validation.** Evaluate the performance of your estimator using some validation method and answer these questions:
    - What validation method have you chosen?
    >
    - What evaluation metric have you chosen?
-   > Acuracy, precision, recall y F1-Score
+   > Acuracy, precision, recall and F1-Score
    - Write down your training and testing accuracies.
    ![alt text](https://github.com/marcnunez/goldenspear-AItest/blob/master/results/models.PNG)